datapower-virtual-appliance-demo/dpxx-ops/README.md

 > **Note**<br>
 >
 > If DNS name resolution has not been set up for your cluster hostname, you will need
-> to add the URL hostname to your local machine  `/etc/hosts` file to identify the IP address of the ArgoCD server.
+> to add the URL hostname to your local machine  `/etc/hosts` file to identify the IP address of the ArgoCD server, e.g.:
 >
-> e.g. `141.125.162.227 openshift-gitops-server-openshift-gitops.apps.sno-ajo-1.snoajo1.com`
+> `141.125.162.227 openshift-gitops-server-openshift-gitops.apps.sno-ajo-1.snoajo1.com`

-Upong successful login, you will see the following screen:
+Upon successful login, you will see the following screen:

 ![diagram4](./docs/images/diagram4.png)